 Actively Work Towards Accreditation

-The key is SELF HELP.
-The ECB Clubmark Evidence File and supporting information and templates have been put together to support clubs through the ECB Clubmark process.
+The ECB Clubmark Evidence File including supporting information and templates have been put together to support clubs through the ECB Clubmark process.
 Your CDM or Nominated Officer will also provide assistance and support where required.

 Codes of Conduct

 Session Register Template Alternative - November 2008 (346 KB)

 ECB Club Coaches Table (96 KB)

 Safe Hands Section 1 (52 KB)

 Safe Hands Section 2 (483 KB)

 Safe Hands Section 3 (419 KB)

 Role Description - Bar Manager (420 KB)